-Except for the changes disclosed in Note 2(e), the Group has consistently applied the following accounting policies to all periods presented in these consolidated financial statements.
+Except for the changes disclosed in Note 2(e), the Company has consistently applied the following accounting policies to all periods presented in these separate financial statements.

-(a) Basis of consolidation
+(a) A subsidiary

-Subsidiaries are entities controlled by the Group.
-The Group controls an entity when it is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
-The financial statements of subsidiaries are included in the consolidated financial statements from the date that control commences until the date that control ceases.
-The accounting policies of subsidiaries have been changed when necessary to align them with the policies adopted by the Group.
+Subsidiaries are entities controlled by the Company.
+The Company controls an entity when it is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
+In these separate financial statements investments in subsidiaries are stated at cost.